 Culture

-Holi is one of the most joyful festivals celebrated not only in India but within Hindu communities all over the world.
+Holi festival is one of the most joyful celebrations celebrated not only in India but within Hindu communities all over the world.
 Excitement for Holi is on another level every year, especially among kids who just want to enjoy the day painting every other person’s face with Holi colour powders.

 The significance of Holi is much higher.
-It’s not only about having fun and eating gujiyas, but it’s an auspicious occasion which reminds us about the ultimate victory of good over evil and dharma over adharma.
-This day makes us remember the history of Holi and holika dahan where Lord Vishnu saved his biggest devotee Prahlad from the Asura King, Hiranyakashyap.
+It’s not only about having fun and eating gujiyas, but it’s an auspicious occasion that reminds us about the ultimate victory of good over evil and dharma over adharma.
+This day makes us remember the history of Holi and Holika Dahan where Lord Vishnu saved his biggest devotee Prahlad from the Asura King, Hiranyakashyap.

-As for the Holi celebration in 2023, every state in India has its different style of celebrating.
-However, if you want to enjoy the true traditional Holi Celebration in India then you must visit these palaces: Vrindavan, Mathura or the Braj Bhumi, where Lord Krishna was born, raised and enjoyed his childhood.
+As for the Holi festival in 2024, every state in India has its different style of celebrating.
+However, if you want to enjoy the true traditional Holi festival in India then you must visit these palaces: Vrindavan, Mathura or the Braj Bhumi, where Lord Krishna was born, raised and enjoyed his childhood.

 All Types of Holi Celebrations in Vrindavan Mathura